ot therapist patient cutting apple

 Social Services

-• identifying programs and resources in the patient's community to support the patient/family
+• identifying programs and resources in the patient's community to support the patient and family

-• navigating financial resources/programs (disability Insurance through employers, social security programs, medical assistance eligibility, etc.)
+• navigating financial resources and programs (disability insurance through employers, social security programs, medical assistance eligibility, etc.)

 • housing resources or living situation issues